 Guidance: The following information shall be included in these records: date, time, attendees, trainer, and content material used during training.
 This indicator is not applicable to smallholders.
-During the initial four years following the granting of the ProTerra Certification, the certified organisation should maintain records covering the period of time for which they have been certified.
+During the initial years of ProTerra certification, the certification body will waive the retroactive aspect of it.
+Records are to be considered proportional to the time the facility holds its certification up to its 5th year certified.